Ly0n/awesome-robotic-tooling/README.md

 * [openproject](https://github.com/opf/openproject) - is the leading open source project management software
 * [leantime](https://github.com/Leantime/leantime) - Leantime is a lean project management system for innovators
 * [gitter](https://gitlab.com/gitlab-org/gitter/webapp) - Gitter is a chat and networking platform that helps to manage, grow and connect communities through messaging, content and discovery.
-* [savannah](https://savannah.gnu.org/)  - The software forge for people committed to free software

 ## Documentation and Presentation
 * [Typora](https://typora.io/) - A Minimalist Markdown Editor